Uvacoder/xxx-notes-twhite2/src/site/notes/Scraping/Block resources with Puppeteer - ScrapingBee.md

+> [!abstract]- Aside
+>  This article will show you how to intercept and block requests with Puppeteer using the request interception API and the puppeteer extra plugin.
-> [!note]
+>  > [!note]
 > I found this article on Scraping Bee, which is attached to this note as markdown, with citations.
->

-> [!abstract]
->  This article will show you how to intercept and block requests with Puppeteer using the request interception API and the puppeteer extra plugin.
 >